 She has extensive experience in drug development across multiple indications for both peptide and protein therapeutics.
 Her expertise is focused on the transition of potential high-value therapeutics from academic labs to privately funded small businesses.
 Dr. Goforth has more than a decade of experience leading R&D efforts that have been necessary to develop manufacturing platforms, complete FDA required pre-clinical studies, and raise the extensive investment required to fund drug development programs to the clinic.

-Olivia Asfaha, PhD – Program Manager
+Olivia Asfaha, PhD – Director of Research and Development

 Dr. Asfaha is a neuroscientist and biochemist with 9 years of experience investigating kinase signaling pathways underlying memory.
 She has published 13 peer-reviewed scientific papers and acquired 2 NIH National Research Service Awards (F31 and F32) as principal investigator.